 Like other legislative activity, the enforcement of IR35 also needs proper understanding, communication of the upcoming changes to your team, and professional services along with appropriate technology solutions.

-With the implementation of necessary steps ahead of time, educating your workforce, and using the right tools, the employers will be able to avoid any potential liabilities along with ensuring the contract workers with proper information on how the changes will affect them.
+With the implementation of necessary steps ahead of time, educating your workforce, and using the right tools, the employers will be able to avoid any potential liabilities and ensure the contract workers with accurate information on how the changes will affect them.